REDWOOD24/ATLAS-GRID-SIMULATION/dispatch_plugins/README.md

     virtual Job* assignJob(Job* job) = 0;

-    // Pure virtual function must be implemented by derived classes to assign Resources virtual void assignResources(simgrid::s4u::NetZone* platform) = 0;
+    // Pure virtual function must be implemented by derived classes to assign Resources virtual void getResourceInformation(simgrid::s4u::NetZone* platform) = 0;

+    // Virtual function can be implemented by derived classes when a job finishes virtual void onJobEnd(Job* job){};

-    // Pure virtual function can be implemented by derived classes if they want to execute code on simulation end virtual void onSimulationEnd(){};
+    // Virtual function can be implemented by derived classes if they want to execute code on simulation end virtual void onSimulationEnd(){};

     // Delete copy constructor and copy assignment operator